Pan Seared Halibut

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Pan Seared Halibut Recipe
+Pan Seared Halibut Ingredients

 - Seasonings: Salt, pepper, dried parsley, and garlic powder add flavor to the fish without overpowering it.